-The appendix contains supplementary material (e.g. detailed description of the data set, additional tables and figures).
-It only includes secondary material without direct relation to the main text body, but nevertheless with enough significance to be mentioned.
+The appendix contains supplementary material (detailed description of the data set, additional tables and figures) providing helpful information to the reader.
+It only includes secondary material without direct relation to the main body, but nevertheless with enough significance to be mentioned.